 Use your vote.
-Let dad take them and stay home for a self-care day.
-Or voice your “no” vote and help your husband decide what the family is going to do for the day with everyone’s opinion taken into consideration.
+Let their parent take them and stay home for a self-care day.
+Or voice your “no” vote and help your partner decide what the family is going to do for the day with everyone’s opinion taken into consideration.

 Choose to voice your discomfort to your partner, letting him know that having his ex over for dinner crosses your boundaries, makes you uncomfortable, and isn’t something you’re okay with doing.

 The little voice in your head may try to tell you, “You’re being selfish!
 It would be nice for the kids!”
 But the little voice in your head is a jerk who lives in the Land of Unrealistic Expectations, and it’s time to stop assuming she knows everything.
 She doesn’t, and she definitely doesn’t have your best interest at heart.

 Listen to your needs instead.
 Remind yourself as often as you need to that you are allowed to take up just as much space in your home as your stepkids do.
 The kids don’t need you to say “how high” every time they say “jump.”
 Your partner doesn’t need to rely on you to be the only one carrying the family’s mental load.
 You don’t need to feel unappreciated, frustrated, and burned out.

 No more disappearing into the background the moment the kids arrive at your house, no more becoming the awkward third (or 7th) wheel, no more playing the silent butler who slips in and out of the scene tending to everyone’s needs.